 Mental Health and Child Custody

-Mental health issues may be considered a disabling condition which can impact a parent’s ability to find employment.
-Parental income influences child support calculations.
-Some divorces involve arguing over whether and to what extent a parent with a mental health issue can earn income for the purpose of providing child support to the other parent.
-Often experts, like doctors or vocational evaluators, are necessary to assist the court with these determinations.
+In some divorces and custody matters, parents argue over whether and to what extent a parent with a mental health issue can earn income for the purpose of providing child support to the other parent.
+Experts, like doctors or vocational evaluators, may be necessary to assist the court with these decisions.

-Similar to the child support situation, mental health issues may also impact a spouse’s ability to work.
-In such a case, especially if the other spouse is earning a healthy income and the marriage is long-term, the spouse with the mental health condition may have a better argument for receiving spousal maintenance in a divorce.
-As in the child support situation, experts are often needed in these spousal maintenance disputes as well.
+Similar to child support, mental health issues may also impact a spouse’s ability to work.
+In such a case, especially if the other spouse is earning a healthy income and the marriage is long-term, the spouse with the mental health condition may have an argument for receiving spousal maintenance in a divorce.
+As in the child support situation, experts are often needed in these spousal maintenance disputes.